Published: December 7th 2012October 29th 2011

 The plaza at the heart of Santa Fe, then and now

-For the next seventy five years, life here resembled another new Spanish territory, California (see August 26th
+For the next seventy five years, life here resembled another new Spanish territory, California [see The Golden State

 Spanish settlers trickled in to raise cattle, trade, or save souls.